Getty Museum – Virtual Tour

-The J. Paul Getty Museum commonly called the Getty Museum is an art museum housed on two campuses: the Getty Center and Getty Villa.
+The J. Paul Getty Museum, commonly called the Getty Museum, is an art museum housed on two campuses: the Getty Center and Getty Villa.

-The museum’s second location is the Getty Villa, which is located in the Pacific Palisades or Malibu neighbourhood and exhibits art from ancient Greece, Rome, and Etruria.
+The museum’s second location is the Getty Villa, which is located in the Pacific Palisades or Malibu neighborhood and exhibits art from ancient Greece, Rome, and Etruria.

-Masterpieces of the Getty Museum
+A Virtual Tour of the Getty Museum

 - “The Grand Canal in Venice from Palazzo Flangini to Campo San Marcuola” by Canaletto